Dear valued client,

 In an effort to minimize the potential for exposing others to illness, we request the following:

-- Effective immediately, WOAH is temporarily suspending short term hospitalization fees.
+- Effective immediately, WOAH is temporarily suspending short term hospitalization fees for scheduled appointments.
 If you prefer to drop off your pet in the morning for exam, diagnostics, and treatments – this service will be available for no additional cost.
+Please note: that this does not apply for same-day squeeze in emergencies.

 - We ask that all clients wait in their vehicle and call upon arrival so that they may be “checked – in”.
 One of our staff members will transport your pet into the clinic for their appointment and our doctors will communicate with you via phone regarding the diagnosis and treatment plan.